shanecglass/hail_demo/README.md

-# Hail Demo
-Use this demo to see how BigQuery GIS and Remote Functions can be used to load GeoJSON files to BigQuery and determine which customers are potentially impacted by hail storms.

 # Customer impacts of hail - BigQuery GIS & Remote Functions demo

 This repo provides an example of how BigQuery GIS and Remote Functions can be used to load GeoJSON files to BigQuery and determine which customers are potentially impacted by hail storms.
 The following instructions should help you get started.